rafaeloj/LetsFed/TCC_Relatorio.md

 ### 3.11 Parameters Sharing Strategies

 The framework includes a **modular parameters strategy system** that controls **how model parameters are shared** between server and clients.
-This enables different approaches for model personalization, communication efficiency, and privacy.
+This enables different approaches for model personalization, communication efficiency, compression and privacy.

 **Interface Methods:**